-This public art display is an iconic Canadian image which was even used as the main symbol of the 2010 Vancouver Olympic Games.
-In Vancouver you can find this public monument a 5 min walking distance from the A-maze-ing Laughter sculpture, near the sea wall.
+This public art display is an iconic Canadian image that was even used as the main symbol of the 2010 Vancouver Olympic Games.
+In Vancouver, you can find this public monument a 5 min walking distance from the A-maze-ing Laughter sculpture, near the sea wall.

 These stone monuments were used by the Inuit to communicate and survive.
 So for instance, they would be used as “a navigation tool, to mark a place where fish could be found, or as a memorial for a loved one.”
 So the Inuit meaning is “Someone was here” or “You are on the right path.”

 This piece of public art is now used as a welcome sign to all the tourists that come to Vancouver annually.
 The University of Washington has a lesson plan on the Inuit Inukshuk and the 2010 Olympics for your further reference when lesson planning on this piece of public art.

 At the heart of the Olympic Village in False Creek, you won’t miss two giant sculptures of sparrows.
 Myfanwy Macleod’s thought behind this public art display in Vancouver, was to highlight the threat of non-native species to the local ecosystem.
 It was built in False Creek in particular because, prior to the Olympics, the area was an industrial wasteland.
 Through the Millennium Water project, the Olympic Village became the greenest neighbourhood in the world.

 For a hands-on lesson on invasive species in BC, check out this comprehensive resource.

 Plus check out our article: